Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Conclusion

 We presented a general technique for facial reduction that utilizes approximations of the positive semidefinite cone.
 The technique is effective on examples arising in practice and for simple approximation is a practical pre-processing routine for SDP solvers.
 An implementation has been made available.
 We also gave a post-processing procedure for dual solution recovery that applies generally to cone programs pre-processed using facial reduction.
 This recovery procedure always succeeds when the cone is polyhedral, but may fail otherwise, illustrating an interesting difference between linear programming and optimization over non-polyhedral cones.

 \paragraph{Acknowledgments} The authors thanks Mark Tobenkin for many helpful discussions, and Michael Posa and Anirudha Majumdar for testing early versions of the implemented algorithms.
 Michael Posa also provided the original (i.e. unreduced) SDP for Example~\ref{ex:lyap}.
-The authors thank Cynthia Vinzant for providing the V{\'a}mos matroid example $\mathcal{V}_{10}$ and reference \cite{branden2007polynomials} and Johan L\"ofberg for providing helpful comments.
+The authors thank Cynthia Vinzant for providing the V{\'a}mos matroid example $\mathcal{V}_{10}$ and reference \cite{branden2007polynomials}.
+We thank G\'abor Pataki and Johan L\"ofberg for helpful comments.